 The general information about Houses of Life is true.

-Setnakht emerged from civil war at the end of the 19th
+Setnakht fought in the civil war at the end of the 19th

-Dynasty to found the 20th Dynasty.
+Dynasty and founded the 20th Dynasty.
 His reign was extremely short.
-He

 kingdoms is true.